 What is it?
 Canada’s premiere ballet company performs the full range of classics.

 Why go?
 You'll see ballerinas and ballerinos (including Sonia Rodriguez, Greta Hodgkinson, Guillaume Côté and Xiao Nan Yu) who are truly at the top of their game.
 Past performances featured greats like Karen Kain, Rex Harrington and even Mikhail Baryshnikov (he defected in Canada).
 Their schedule is ever changing, but always includes the Nutcracker and loads of special programs for kids.

 What is it?
 If rollercoasters are your thing, look no further than Toronto’s top amusement park.

 Why go?
 Located just outside the city, Canada's Wonderland offers loads of rides, from the delicious drops of the Behemoth to the side-winding turns of the Mighty Canadian Minebuster.
 The park is only open during the warmer months—try going mid-week to beat the crowds.

 What is it?
 In a city full of diverse neighborhoods, Kensington Market might be our favorite.

 Why go?
-A bohemian mix of the weird and wonderful, this is where you’ll find vintage shops, record stores, cafes and hipster underground speakeasies.
-Kensington has long been an artists’ hub, a fact that's apparent from the counter-culture performance spaces and art galleries.
-Here and only here could you do things like sip a soy latte while browsing an all-poetry bookstore.
+An eclectic and totaly bohemian jumble of the weird and wonderful.
+Seek out charming vintage stores, record shops and chilled out cafes for coffee breaks.
+Quirky hipster hangouts and underground speakeasies more your thing?
+No worries, Kensington has long been an artists’ hub, a fact that's apparent from the counter-culture performance spaces and art galleries.

 What is it?
 Formerly the home of the largest distillery in the world, now it’s a bustling pedestrian neighbourhood.